 Requesting a change to your name or date of birth

 - For applications not yet submitted, you can amend your name or date of birth in the 'Personal Details' section of the application form.
 This will also change the date of birth associated with your graduate applicant account.

 - If your application has already been submitted, you can request a change to your name or date of birth through Graduate Applicant Self Service by uploading proof of identity.

 You are asked to provide a contact email address and telephone number.

 The primary email address that appears here is the one associated with your graduate applicant account.
 If you change this address, you will also change the email address you must use to log into your account.

-If you contact Graduate Admissions regarding your application using our online query form, your contact email address must be the email address you have used for your application.
+If you contact Graduate Admissions regarding your application using our online query form, your contact email address must be the email address in which your application account is registered.
 We will not be able to respond to enquiries about your application if you use a different email address.